Anthcny144/MKDS_Tool-Assissted-Battles-Script/README.md

 # TODO
 - Prevent the script from working in Shine Runners mode
+- Show CPUs' next items when their items are in the item roulette state (instead of the ? box)
 - Fix "Can speed" and "Can use" that sometimes turns true 1 frame too early